The Longest Current Snapchat Streak

 Keeping Score of the Highest Streaks

 So here’s the thing about keeping track of Snapchat streaks: the lack of an official Snapchat scoreboard means there’s no way to track who really has the highest Snap streak out in the world.
 Until Snapchat creates an automatically populated board within the app, and there’s no confirmation or hint this will ever happen, all we can go by is what’s listed on the web by Snapchat users who voluntarily post their Snap streaks using screen capture software on their iPhone or Android device.

-Thanks to our community members in the comments below; however, we have some idea what numbers you should be aiming for with your streaks.
+Thanks to our community members in the comments below; however, we have some idea of what numbers you should be aiming for with your streaks.
 Our community is incredibly active when it comes to Snapchat, constantly pushing their numbers higher than ever before.
 Using our recent comments, we’ve gathered a top twenty-five list of the current record holders, along with the dates posted, which you can view in the comments below.

 Because users are constantly sending their scores in at different times, we are only listing the scores set as of the day posted in our comments, as we can’t accurately assume that the streak continued to grow without being lost.
 In the cases of ties, we posted the oldest number first and continued through the most recent.
 We’ve also linked to the corresponding comment.

 The Alphr Leaderboard

 Here are our current record holders as of April 19, 2022.